 - First, get an aluminum can.
 There are usually one or two beer drinkers at the campsite, ask them.

 - Cut a flap in the middle to eventually direct the popcorn into a pot or pan.

 - Next, you’ll want to add kernels into the bottom of the can and throw in some oil or butter (I always carry an airplane liquor bottle filled with olive oil).

 - Place the can on the campfire or in it if needed, and catch the popped kernels in a heat-resistant container.
 That’s it!

 12. The S’more Remix

 We’ll finish these camping hacks with everyone’s favorite campfire dessert: the S’more.

 But, instead of sandwiching two graham crackers together, you’re going to cook a waffle cone that will have your entire campsite wanting more.

-The trick here is to not use bars of chocolate and giant marshmallows, but small marshmallows and chocolate chips.
+The trick here is not to use bars of chocolate and giant marshmallows but small marshmallows and chocolate chips.
 Here’s what you do: